Tuesdays from 12:30pm-2pm or by appointment.

 B.A., English and American Literature, New York University, 2015

-Dr. Ariel Liberman is Assistant Professor in Law and Legal Studies in the Department of Political Science at Auburn University, where he teaches courses in its ‘Law and Justice’ program and advises students interested in careers in the legal field.
-His published works focus on the broad intersection of law, religion, and education.
-He also writes extensively on legal and political theory, citizenship, legal education, antisemitism studies, and comparative law topics.
+Dr. Ariel Liberman is Assistant Professor in Law and Legal Studies in the Department of Political Science, where he teaches in its ‘Law and Justice’ program and advises undergraduate and graduate students interested in the legal field.
+His publications concentrate on the broad intersection of law, religion, and education.
+He also writes extensively on legal and political theory, citizenship, antisemitism studies, and comparative law topics.
+His first book, Law as Civic Education, was published by Routledge in 2025.
+He is currently working on two new book projects: the first focuses on strengthening an argument for integrating law studies in K-12 school spaces, and the second explores important theoretical aspects of Jewish education and the Jewish law on education.

-Dr. Liberman came to Auburn after serving as the Paul and Marion Kuntz Scholar in Law and Religion at Emory University School of Law and its Center for the Study of Law and Religion, where he remains a Senior Fellow in Law and Religion.
-Outside of teaching and research, Dr. Liberman has practiced as an attorney both in private practice and the public interest, held judicial clerkships, and served in leadership positions at different religious non-profit organizations.
+Prior to joining the faculty at Auburn, Dr. Liberman served as the Paul and Marion Kuntz Scholar in Law and Religion at Emory University School of Law’s Center for the Study of Law and Religion, where he still remains a Senior Fellow in Law and Religion.
+Dr. Liberman has also practiced as an attorney and served in different leadership positions at religious and education non-profit organizations.

 POLI 2300 – Introduction to the Legal Profession